acmeguy/as-sdk/docs/as-aspects/README.md

         .addMetric("built",1941, "capacity", 5272)
         .addOccurredAt("2017-10-31T12:00:00-01:00");
 ```
-Produces this Entity message in JSON and forces a data-point to be created with a specific time.
+Produces this AS Entity message in JSON and forces a data-point to be created with a specific time.
 ```
 {
   "entity_ref":"Venue/983983",